-You can use LSM to create an alternate boot disk from which the system can boot if the primary boot disk fails.
-To do so, you must:
+You can use LSM to create an alternate boot disk.
+If the primary boot disk fails, the system uses the alternate boot disk to remain running and can also boot from the alternate disk.

+To create an alternate boot disk, you must:

 - 1. Use the LSM encapsulation procedure to configure each partition on the boot disk into an LSM volume that uses a concatenated plex.
 You must also encapsulate the swap space partition if it is not on the boot disk.
 Encapsulation converts each partition to an LSM volume. - 2.
-Add a mirror plex to the volume to create copies of the data in the boot disk partitions
+Add a mirror plex to the volumes to create copies of the data in the boot disk partitions.

 To facilitate recovery of environments that use LSM, you can use the bootable tape utility.
 This utility enables you to build a bootable standalone system kernel on magnetic tape.
 The bootable tape preserves your local configuration and provides a basic set of the LSM commands you will use during restoration.
-Refer to the btcreate(8) reference page and the System Administration guide or the online help for the SysMan Menu boot_tape option.
+Refer to the btcreate(8) reference page and the System Administration manual or the online help for the SysMan Menu